zhangxiaohua-github/zhangxiaohua-github.github.io/content/publication/conference-paper2/index.md

 ---
-title: 'A Filtering Algorithm Based on Polarization Decomposition for Better Preserving Polsar Image Scattering Features'
+title: 'A Non-Local Fuzzy C-Means Clustering Segmentation Algorithm Based on Comentropy and Between-Cluster Scatter Matrix to Overcome the Inherent Coherence Speckles of SAR Images'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here